 An ethical dilemma (ethical paradox or moral dilemma) is a problem in the decision-making process between two possible options, neither of which is absolutely acceptable from an ethical perspective.
-Although we face many ethical and moral problems in our life, most of them come with relatively straightforward solutions.
+Although we face many ethical and moral problems in our lives, most of them come with relatively straightforward solutions.

-How to solve an ethical dilemma?
+How to Solve an Ethical Dilemma?

-By far, the following approaches to solve an ethical dilemma were deduced:
+The following approaches to solve an ethical dilemma were deduced:

 - Refute the paradox (dilemma): The situation must be carefully analyzed.
 In some cases, the existence of the dilemma can be logically refuted.

-- Find alternative solutions: In some cases, the problem can be reconsidered, and the new alternative solutions may arise.
+- Find alternative solutions: In some cases, the problem can be reconsidered, and new alternative solutions may arise.

-Some examples of thical dilemmas examples include:
+Some examples of ethical dilemma examples include: